2016 Arsenal L.F.C. season: March

-Arsenal's season began with a trip to Birmingham City to contest the FA Cup fourth round, where ex-Arsenal player Freda Ayisi gave the home side the lead after 26 minutes.
-Arsenal found themselves on the brink of an early exit, but found an equaliser with just over ten minutes remaining through Danielle Carter.
-It took penalties to decide a winner, and with Arsenal scoring all five of their spot kicks, Charlie Wellings' miss for Birmingham saw Arsenal through to the next round.
+Arsenal's competitive season began with an away trip to Birmingham City in the FA Cup fifth round.
+Former Arsenal player Freda Ayisi gave Birmingham the lead after 26 minutes.
+Arsenal scored an equaliser with just over 10 minutes remaining through Danielle Carter.
+Arsenal won the subsequent penalty shoot-out 5–3 to advance to the next round, with Charlie Wellings missing her spot-kick for Birmingham.

 Arsenal's WSL campaign began with a home tie against recently promoted Reading.
-Dominique Janssen's drilled effort from outside the box gave the home side the perfect start, and seconds into the second half, Asisat Oshoala rounded Grace Maloney and finished from the tightest angles to score her first Arsenal goal on her debut.
-Reading were able to pull a goal back through Jade Boho-Sayo when Leah Williamson saw her clearance charged down, but Arsenal sealed the win with twenty minutes to play when Carter converted Marta Corredera's corner.
+Dominique Janssen gave the home side an early lead, and early in the second half, Asisat Oshoala scored her first Arsenal goal on her debut after rounding Grace Moloney.
+Reading pulled a goal back through Jade Boho-Sayo, but Arsenal secured a 3–1 win with 20 minutes remaining when Carter converted Marta Corredera's corner.

-Arsenal's next match was a trip away to Manchester City.
-Arsenal had won at the Academy Stadium in their previous two visits, but events took a disastrous turn when defender Jemma Rose was sent off after 13 minutes for bringing down Jane Ross as the last defender.
-Arsenal did their best to hold on, but Manchester City made their numerical advantage count as Ross gave them the lead midway through the second half, and Toni Duggan scored from the spot with ten minutes left to play.
+Arsenal then travelled to play Manchester City.
+Defender Jemma Rose was sent off after 13 minutes for bringing down Jane Ross as the last defender.
+Ross gave Manchester City the lead midway through the second half, and Toni Duggan scored a penalty with 10 minutes left to play, resulting in a 2–0 defeat for Arsenal.